Active Tour from Yunnan in China to Laos

-The rather easy round trip leads first to Green Lake Park (Cui Hu).
+The rather easy bicycle tour leads first to Green Lake Park (Cui Hu).
 Green Lake Park is in the center of the city and is, especially for elderly locals, a popular meeting place to gather and play mahjong or cards.
 In Green Lake Park you find many people who get ready for the day with various exercises, such as tai chi or chi gong.
-To relax we take a seat in one of the tea houses and observe the bustling activity in the park over a cup of pu’er tea.
+To relax we take a seat in one of the tea houses and observe the bustling activity in the park over a cup of Pu’er tea.

 On the ride back to the hotel you make another stop at the East-West Pagodas that date from the 9th century.
 Then you give back the bicycles and transfer to the railroad station for the trip by night train to Lijiang.
 You spend the night in the train.

 Upon arrival Lijiang you are transferred to the old town of Lijiang for your breakfast in one of the many coffee shops in the center of town.